Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Parameter inference using the GIRF

 The model compartmentalized the population of each city into susceptible ($S$), exposed ($E$), infectious ($I$), and recovered/removed ($R$) categories.
 Their sizes for the $k$-city were denoted by $S_k$, $E_k$, $I_k$, and $R_k$.
 The population dynamics was described by the following set of stochastic differential equations:

 Here, $N_{SE,k}(t)$, $N_{EI,k}(t)$, and $N_{IR,k}(t)$ denote the cumulative number of transitions between the corresponding compartments up to time $t$ in city $k$, $\mu$ denotes per-capita mortality rate, and $r_k$ the recruitment rate of susceptible population.
+The total population $P_k(t)$ was assumed known and we let $R_k(t) = P_k(t) - S_k(t) - E_k(t) - I_k(t)$.
 The cumulative transitions were modelled as counting processes with overdispersion relative to Poisson processes, following the construction of \citet{breto2009time}.
 The term $N_{SE,k}(t)$, representing the cumulative number of infections in the $k$-th city, has the expected increment of

 where $\beta(t)$ denotes the seasonal transmission coefficient and $\alpha$ the mixing exponent \citep{he2009plug}.
 The population of city $k$ was denoted by $P_k$, and the number of travelers from city $k$ to $l$ by $v_{kl}$.
 We used the gravity model of \citet{xia2004measles} that describes the number of travelers by